ZhenyingZhu/ToDoAndTracker/README.md

 #### Event tracker

 Can show a list of tasks need to do at this time.
-Or input a new event, which will bind to a un expected task.
+Should allow sort.

+At top should be a text input which allows to input a new event.
+This event will bind to an unplaned task in an unplaned project (all the unplaned task come here).

 #### Plan

 Show a list of tags on the left.
-A way to select tags to show on this list.
+Should also provide a way to select tags to show on this list.

-Click a tag to show a list of projects in the middle.
+Click a tag can show a list of projects in the middle.
+Should provide a way to sort those projects.

-Click a project to edit the project and tasks associate with it.
+Click a project can bring up the details on the right.
+The details include a list of tasks and a note.
+Can also edit the project and tasks associate with it.

+Tasks should only have names.
+All other details should be recorded in the note.

 #### Report Page

-Report how a day is spent.
+Three kinds of reports: per day, per project and an efficiency view.
+Should allow to select as a drop down list in the nav bar.

+Day report shows how a day is spent.
+A list of projects that is expect to start and the tasks that are done.
+Then show keynotes from previous dairies, and then allow to write a new dairy.

+Project report shows a caldendar with how each tasks is done.

+Efficiciency view is a caldendar with all daily efficiencies by how many task is done.
+This can be decided later.

 ### Models